sc0ttj/component/README.md

 ### Using the `emitter` module

-Any time a components state is changed via an "action", it can emit an event that other components can listen for.
+Any time a components state is changed via an "action", it can emit an event that other components can listen for - the "listener" will receive the state of the component that emitted the event.

 To achieve this, just include the emitter like so: